peterhinch/micropython-async/gps/README.md

 ### 1.1.1 Wiring

 These notes are for the Adafruit Ultimate GPS Breakout.
 It may be run from 3.3V or 5V.
-If running the Pyboard from USB it may be wired as follows:
+If running the Pyboard from USB, GPS Vin may be wired to Pyboard V+.
+If the Pyboard is run from a voltage >5V the Pyboard 3V3 pin should be used.

 | GPS |  Pyboard   | Optional |
 |:---:|:----------:|:--------:|